wikid24/ffxiv_mmd_tools_helper/README.md

 In this example we will go over creating physics for a FFXIV model's hair pony tails, we will use this Au Ra model found in [Sample Video 3](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/README.md#sample-video-3-random-wol---manually-created-hair-physics-testing).

 First thing I will say is make sure **Physics is turned OFF** whenever you are changing/adding bones/rigid bodies/joints on anything related to physics.
 Once you are done making changes, SAVE OFTEN (as Blender likes to crash a lot whenever Physics are involved) and then you can turn Physics ON again.

+#### Part 1: Create the Bones on top of the the mesh you would like to apply physics to

 With the Au Ra model, find the hair mesh you would like to change.
 There should already be some bones attached that are weight painted on it.
 If your model does not have an existing bone to use on the place you would like add physics, create one from where you would like the physics to **start** on the mesh.